ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 New Agreement State = Old Agreement State + Agreed upon New State Object + Workstep Output
 ```

-See sections Xx and YY below on BPI accounts associated with state objects and BPI transactions for details.
+See sections 6.4 and 6.5 below on BPI accounts associated with state objects and BPI transactions for details.

 **[RXX]** A workstep instance MUST be associated with only one BPI workgroup.